mateuszwieloch/dotfiles/README.md

 ## Keyboard

 - in settings, go to Text tab and disable 'Capitalize words automatically' and 'Add period with double-space'
+- in settings, go to Shortcuts and disable:
+    - Under Keyboard: Show/Hide Trackpad Handwriting (conflicts with IntelliJ)
+    - Under Services: Search man Page Index in Terminal (conflicts with FindAction in IntelliJ)
+    - Under Spotlight: Disable everything (use Alfred instead)
 - in settings, go to Input Sources tab and disable 'Show Input menu in menu bar'
 - disable Character Accent Menu with: `defaults write -g ApplePressAndHoldEnabled -bool false`